 1. Setup project

 If you completed the Module 2 codelab (and ported it to Python 3), we recommend reusing that same project (and code).
 Alternatively, you can create a brand new project or reuse another existing project.
-Ensure the project has an active billing account and App Engine (app) is enabled.
+Ensure the project has an active billing account with the App Engine service enabled.

 2. Get baseline sample app